oscarkey/BBC-News-Reader/README.txt

 The app is fairly screen independent and should scale the amount of news displayed to suit any screen size or orientation.

 We use a lightweight Java rss library: jrss (https://github.com/ahorn/jrss) to read the news feeds.
 Feel free fix and/or improve it.
+We also use Matthew Wiggins' SeekBarPreference class (http://android.hlidskialf.com/blog/code/android-seekbar-preference).

 Although this app uses BBC content we are in no way affiliated with the BBC.
-Their content entirely belongs to them and this app simply improves the viewing experience from an Android phone.
+Their content belongs entirely to them.
+This app simply improves the viewing experience from an Android phone.